Highlights

-Conductive fabric heaters for heat-activated soft actuators
+• Conductive fabrics serve as effective flexible Joule heaters for heat-activated soft actuators.

 Abstract